Primetalk/SynapseGrid/docs/README.EN.md

 	val helloContact = myContact.filter(s => s.length>0).map(s=>"Hello, "+s)
 </pre>

-In some cases, when processing algorithm branches a lot, this syntax looks pretty good.
+In some cases, when the processing algorithm branches not too much, this syntax looks pretty good.

 Working with state
 ------------------

-Till now, all examples operated only with data, that was coming to the input contact.
-The result wasn't stored or transmitted anywhere.
+Till now, all examples operated only with the data on the input contact.
+The result hasn't been stored inside the system.
-We used "pure" immutable functions without side-effects.
-This functions have a lot of useful characteristics.
+We have been using "pure" immutable functions without side-effects.
+These functions have a lot of useful characteristics.
 For example, we could easily parallel data processing.
-There's no need to recreate system to perform another data processing — on-start creation will be enough.
+There's no need to recreate the system to perform processing of another data — on-start one time creation is enough.
-Also, there's no need to debug systems like this - the absence of inside state and side-effects, makes determinate (defined only by input data) result.
+Also, there's usually no need to debug such systems - the absence of side-effects makes the result to be determined only by input data.

-If data processing logic requires state save - the most obvious solution to use variable inside a function to store the state.
+If data processing logic requires state saving - the most obvious solution is to use a variable inside the function to store the state:
-For instance:

 <pre>
 	var counter = 0
 	val helloCount = myContact.map({any => 	counter += 1;  counter})
 </pre>

-This will work, alas we're losing all advantages of immutable system.
+This will work, alas we're losing all the advantages of an immutable system.

-But what if we will store the state separately from the system?
-And then, in the right time before function call, state will be executed and then put back.
+But what if we store the state separately from the component that requires it?
+And then, in the proper time before the function call, the state is evoked and after processing it is put back.

-How to work with state, stored somewhere?
-Function has to accept current state on input and return new value.
+How to work with state, stored elsewhere?
+A function has to accept the current state on input and return the new state value.

 <pre>
 	val helloCount = myContact.[link to variable, where counter state is stored].map({(any, counter) => (counter+1, counter + 1)})
 </pre>

 Let's take a closer look to this function.
-We'll make it verbose via def;
+We'll make it verbose via def:

 <pre>
 	def incCounter(any:String, counter:Int) : (Int, Int) = {